 An insightful Netflix documentary provides much needed background to current events in Ukraine, and clues as to why a once divided country has united to fight the Russian invaders.

-It is increasingly clear that Russian dictator Vladimir Putin was until February 24 under the impression that Ukraine would crumble within days, if not hours, of his forces invading the country.
+There is little doubt that prior to February 24, Russian dictator Vladimir Putin genuinely believed that Ukraine would crumble within days, if not hours, of his forces invading the country.

 He was not alone.

 Across the world, few political analysts (beyond the few – and they are just a few – who know Ukraine well) believed that Ukraine would offer the kind of heroic resistance it has so far demonstrated.
 (On November 6, Ukraine announced that it had liberated more than 50 per cent of territory lost since February).

 Fewer still believed that Ukrainians would rally behind a comedian and actor turned president, Volodymyr Zelensky, whose list of achievements since taking office in 2019 had been modest.

 In essence, Putin believed that he would be fighting Ukraine as it was prior to the Maidan Revolution, also known as the Revolution of Dignity, that definitively changed the country during the winter of 2013-14.

 - UN reveals Russia to be ‘world’s top liar’